sleepydragonsw/capacitive-buttons-android/README.txt

 http://www.gnu.org/licenses

 ===============================================================================
-3. LICENSE
+3. THIRD-PARTY COMPONENTS

-RootTools - This application uses the RootTools library in order to run commands as the root user.
-RootTools is open-source and is available under either the Apache V2.0 or GNU GPL v2 license (as of Sept 29, 2012).
-For details about this library, see its home page at http://code.google.com/p/roottools.
+Some components of this application are not original work of the author, but were created by others who released their work under open-source licenses.
+For information about such parts of this application, see NOTICE.txt.

 ===============================================================================
 4. CREDITS